Kenilworth (novel): Adaptations

+Costume design for Amy Robsart by Eugène Delacroix, 1821, for Victor Hugo's play Amy Robsart.

 There was a first staging of Kenilworth on 8 March 1821 at the Theatre Royal, Covent Garden.
 Mary Vining took the role of Amy Robsart.
 Several other versions were produced shortly afterwards including one by Thomas Dibdin at the Surrey Theatre and another by James Planché at the Adelphi Theatre.

 In 1822, the young Victor Hugo agreed with the elder Alexandre Soumet to write a five-act drama based on Scott's novel.
 Soumet had outlined the plot and was to write the last two acts, while Hugo was to write the first three.
 When they confronted the written materials, they agreed that their principles were incompatible.
 Each completed his own drama.
 Soumet's earnest Emilia was produced at the Odéon in 1823 with Mademoiselle Mars, while Hugo's Amy Robsart, freely mingling tragedy with comedy, was staged in 1828.
+Hugo's play Amy Robsart was a flop in Paris, despite costumes designed by Eugène Delacroix, but effectively provided the base for the libretto of Donizetti's opera of 1829.

 Years later, in 1859, the María´s author and poet, Jorge Isaacs made an adaptation to theater: Amy Robsart, however, at that time his work did not receive the importance it deserved; nowadays the writer's playwright facet is recognized.

 Amy Robsart, a four-act adaptation by Andrew Halliday, opened at the Theatre Royal, Drury Lane in London on 24 September 1870.
 The title role was played by Adelaide Neilson and four minor parts were taken by members of the Vokes family.
 The piece closed on 17 December, after playing 105 performances, but was revived four times, in 1871, 1873, 1874 and 1877, becoming one of the most successful Drury Lane shows of the Victorian period.

 In 1957 the novel was adapted into a six-part BBC television series Kenilworth, now believed to be lost.

 Several operas have been based on Kenilworth, including: